ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_revert_snapshot/guide.en-gb.md

 - `{shareId}` is the share to restore
 - `{snapshotID}` is the latest share snapshot

-The OVHcloud API will return a, HTTP 202 (Accepted) code and no response body.<br>
+The OVHcloud API will return an HTTP 202 (Accepted) code and no response body.<br>
 The volume status will be set to `reverting` then will go back to `available` once the volume restoration process is complete.
 At the same time, the snapshot status will be set to `restoring` then will go back to `available` once the volume restoration process is complete.

 ![RevertManualSnapshot](images/use_case_1_step_2.png){.thumbnail}